What is Natural Language Processing?

 Regarding trends, modern NLP aims to create systems that are smarter and more "knowledgeable".
 Larger language models (with more parameters and training data) like GPT-4, GPT-5, etc., are expected to continue improving natural language understanding and generation.

-Another notable trend is integrating real-world knowledge into NLP.
 New models can combine language processing with knowledge bases or external data to better understand context.

-For example, question-answering systems can look up information from Wikipedia or the internet in real-time to provide accurate answers, rather than relying solely on learned data.
 NLP is also moving closer to general AI with interdisciplinary research involving cognitive science and neuroscience, aiming to simulate how humans truly understand language.

 In summary, Natural Language Processing has been, is, and will continue to be a core field in AI with vast potential.
 From helping computers understand human language to automating numerous language tasks, NLP is making a profound impact on all aspects of life and technology.